Coffee is great. I like coffee. A lot.

-There are a lot of dentists that will suggest you should drink your coffee through a straw because it can stain your teeth.
-Well, if it will stain your chompers it will probably do a good job staining other stuff, too.
+However, some overly concerned dentists suggest that you should probably drink coffee through a straw because, apparently, it can turn your teeth yellow.
+So, hear me out- if that delicious elixir can stain your chompers, it can probably do a good job staining other stuff, too.
+Like darkroom prints!

-In this article, I’d like to share my process for toning and finding the correct times for whatever paper I’m using.
-This is by no means a definitive guide or even the best process, but it’s how I’ve done it in the past and it’s worked for me.
+In this article, I’d like to share my process of toning with coffee and how I go about finding the correct times for repeatable color consistency.
+This is pretty useful when you’re toning a batch of prints at once and need everything to match.
+This is by no means a definitive guide or maybe even the best process, but it’s how I’ve done it in the past, and it’s worked for me.

 It’s worth noting that different types and thicknesses of paper will react differently.
 The times I’m sharing are related to the specific paper that I’m using, which is Ilford Multigrade RC Pearl Portfolio paper.
-I like Ilford RC Portfilo because it’s a heavyweight 255 gsm paper that reduces curling, and is easy to work with.
+I like Ilford RC Portfolio because it’s a heavyweight 255 gsm paper that reduces curling, is easy to work with, and has a nice satin finish.

 Getting Set Up

-Whenever I’m printing I always keep the test strips and the misprints so that I can have a few sacrificial lambs for times like this.
-It’s always nice to have a stack of prints to experiment with so you’re not taking a gamble on your best work.
+Whenever I’m printing in the darkroom, I set aside the misprints to use as tests when toning.
+I’m not saying that you would ever make misprints, *ahem* but… it’s always nice to have a stack of paper to experiment with first so you’re not taking a gamble on your best work.

-Once your trays of liquids are ready to go, then I usually take the stack of misprints and a permanent marker and write on them the different times that I want to try.
-Typically I’ll test out 1 minute, 2 minutes, and 5 minutes.
+Once your trays are filled and ready to go, I usually take a few of the misprints and write on them with a permanent marker to note different times that I want to try.
+Typically, I’ll test out 1 minute, 2 minutes, and 5 minutes.
 From there it will give me a good idea of a starting point.

 Toning the Prints